 Topic: quarterly earnings

-It's time to see how the nation's top wireless carriers stacked up against each other in terms of key metrics.
+The first-quarter earnings season is now closed, so it's time to see how the nation's top wireless carriers stacked up against each other in terms of key metrics.

 After just four months on the job, Michel Combes has been promoted as CEO at Sprint.

 T-Mobile’s first-quarter performance largely exceeded analysts’ expectations for the period.